Kitchen Fundamentals

 • Hold your knife correctly: Grip the handle with your dominant hand, thumb and index finger on the blade

-• Use a sharp knife: A sharp knife is safer than a dull one
+• Keep your knife sharp: A sharp knife is safer than a dull one

-Pro Tips
+Pro Tip

-2. Proper Heat Control
+2. Understanding Heat Control

 Why It Matters